qooxdoo/qooxdoo/docs/core/mixins.md

 Mixins are collections of code and variables, which can be merged into other classes.
 They are similar to classes but can not be instantiated.
-Unlike interfaces they do contain implementation code.
-Typically they are made up of only a few members that allow for a generic implementation of some very specific functionality.
+Unlike interfaces, they do contain implementation code.
+Typically, they are made up of only a few members that allow for a generic implementation of some very specific functionality.